devbyjonni/SwiftLint-Setup/README.md

 In summary, this command with `sudo` sets the path to the Xcode developer tools, allowing system-wide access.
 It's necessary to run with elevated privileges due to system-level configurations.
 ```

-Feel free to use this revised version or make additional adjustments based on your preferences.